 The Board of Management and the school staff have been preparing for the children’s safe return to school.
 We are really looking forward to welcoming the children back and it will be wonderful to see their happy faces again.

-We have prepared this information in line with the guidelines issued to schools by the Department of Education on the 27th July and we will update it as necessary.
+We have prepared this information in line with the guidelines issued to schools by the Department of Education and we will update it as necessary.
 All plans are subject to change in accordance with Government Guidance.
 We will make sure our school is the same safe, friendly place that it always was but there will be some changes made to make it even safer.

 Talking about Covid 19